jsrobson10/nuclear-sim/README.md

 3. Decay via beta- of a super excited nuculei will ALWAYS release 1 neutron.
 4. Free neutrons will always be distributed among nuculei, with bigger masses linearly taking more free neutrons.
 5. Nuclear fission will always produce neutrons with a linearly distributed integer between 1 and 5.
+6. A neutron will always absorb into a nucleus, and will always push it into a super excited state.
+    - if this nucleus undergoes beta- decay, it will also spit out a neutron, just like with fission.